deltabeard/RP2040-GB/README.md

 The project should now compile with your ROM builtin.

-Depending on the license of the ROM that you have built into this project, the output RP2040 binary may not be redistributable under the terms of you local copyright law.
+Depending on the license of the ROM that you have built into this project, the output RP2040 binary may not be redistributable under the terms of your local copyright law.

 ## Future work